Garcinia atroviridis

-Garcinia atroviridis, known as asam gelugur, asam gelugo, or asam keping (in Malay, ส้มแขก) is a large rainforest tree native to Peninsular Malaysia and Sumatra.
+Garcinia atroviridis, known as asam gelugur, asam gelugo, or asam keping (in Malay, ส้มแขก) is a large rainforest tree which ranges from the eastern Himalayas through Myanmar and Thailand to Peninsular Malaysia, Borneo, and Sumatra.
+Garcinia atroviridis is commonly found in evergreen forests in the southern region of Thailand and Malaysia.
 This species grows wild throughout Peninsular Malaysia but is also widely cultivated, especially in the northern states, owing to its economic and medicinal value.
-Garcinia atroviridis is a large perennial plant commonly found in evergreen forests in the southern region of Thailand and Malaysia.